RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 Listbox      Choose one or more alternatives from the list.
 Combobox     Combines a text field with a pop-down list of values.
 Scale        Select a numerical value by moving a “slider” knob along a scale.
-Menu         Implement toplevel, pulldown, and popup menus.
-Menubutton   Displays popup or pulldown menu items when activated.
-OptionMenu   Creates a popup menu, and a button to display it.
 ===========  =============================================================================

 Widgets to organize and control the display of other widgets: